TritonDataCenter/manta-marlin/README.md

 ## Running the code

-There are two main components in Marlin: the worker and the agent.
+There are two main components in Marlin: the job supervisor (formerly called the "worker") and the agent.

-The worker can be run directly out of the repo.
-The easiest way to get started is to copy the config.json file from an existing Marlin worker deployed on the same system, modify the port number (since the default is a privileged port), **disable the worker whose configuration you copied**, and then run:
+The supervisor can be run directly out of the repo.
+The easiest way to get started is to copy the config.json file from an existing Marlin supervisor deployed on the same system, modify the port number (since the default is a privileged port), **disable the supervisor whose configuration you copied**, and then run:

     $ cd manta-marlin
     $ . dev/env.sh